theodo-group/Rodeo/rodeo/big/README.md

     <img src="./static/big-logo.png" alt="Big-logo" width="30%"  style="border-radius: 50%; padding-bottom: 20px"/>
 </div>

+## What is B.I.G?

+It allows you to ask questions to huge documents and get answers in seconds.

+## How does it work?

+It uses the power of GenAI to extract the most relevant information from a document and answer your questions.

+Step 1: Upload your document
+Step 2: Ask your question
+Step 3: Enjoy

 ## How to Run BIG

 1. Install Packages with `pip install -r requirements.txt`